Developing models for the spread and management of National Priority Plant Pests

 - Dr Mark Stanaway, Asst.
 Director, Plant Health Surveillance and Diagnostics, Plant Health Policy Branch, Plant Division

-- Dr Sally Troy, Asst.
+- Kylie Calhoun, Asst.
 Secretary, Plant Health Policy Branch, Plant Division

 The Department is the major contributor of resources to eradication and containment activities and plays a coordinating role in early detection surveillance for National Priority Plant Pests (NPPP).
 Effective deployment of resources for early detection surveillance will pre-emptively lower Australia’s potential liability for incursion costs.

 Emergency responses to major pests consume significant resources which can be reduced by a more informed understanding of the relationship between pests, the incursion environment and surveillance information.
 Modelling can provide guidance to the CCEPP, NMG and advisory groups on the appropriate course of action for response management, including technical feasibility and the cost benefit of eradication or containment.
 Managing incursions of priority plant pests is often confounded by a poor understanding of the distribution of the pest.
 Surveillance activity tries to refine the potential distribution over time, but it can be difficult to understand the hidden incursion process in relation to presence and absence data, particularly for pests with broad host ranges, complex spread pathways and poor detectability.
 Custom-made models have been constructed in response to emergency plant pest incursions in the past, but the Australian Animal Disease (AADIS) model (Bradhurst et al., 2015), will provide the basis for a better maintained departmental system that will help prepare for high priority pests, as well as being adaptable for use in responses to other pests.